khipu-io/khipu/README.md

 ```
 $ ls .khipu.eth
-kesque.logs  keystore  leveldb  nodeId.keys
+keystore lmdb nodeId.keys
 ```

-Remove leveldb and kesque.logs will level a installation with empty blockchain data, but the keystore and nodeId.keys will be kept.
+Remove lmdb will level a installation with empty blockchain data, but the keystore and nodeId.keys will be kept.

 #### Prerequisites to build